SpencerDawkins/rtp-quic-sdp/draft-dawkins-sdp-rtp-quic.md

 My appreciation to the authors of {{RFC4145}}, which served as a model for the initial structure of this document.

+Thanks to thse folks for helping to improve this draft:

+* Colin Perkins

-Your name could appear here.
-Please comment and contribute, as per {{contrib}}.
+(Your name also could appear here.
+Please comment and contribute, as per {{contrib}}).